W. T. Cosgrave

 William Thomas Cosgrave (5 June 1880 – 16 November 1965) was an Irish politician who served as the President of the Executive Council of the Irish Free State from 1922 to 1932, Leader of the Opposition from 1932 to 1944, Leader of Fine Gael from 1934 to 1944, founder and leader of Cumann na nGaedheal, from 1923 to 1933, Chairman of the Provisional Government from August 1922 to December 1922, the President of Dáil Éireann from September 1922 to December 1922, the Minister for Finance from 1922 to 1923 and Minister for Local Government from 1919 to 1922.
 He served as a Teachta Dála (TD) from 1921 to 1944.
-He was also a Member of parliament (MP) for the Kilkenny North constituency from 1918 to 1922.
+He was also a Member of parliament (MP) for North Kilkenny from 1918 to 1922.

 His son, Liam, served as Taoiseach from 1973 to 1977.

 Early and private life

 William Thomas Cosgrave was born at 174 James's Street, Dublin in 1880, to Thomas Cosgrave, grocer, and Bridget (Nixon) Cosgrave.
 He was educated at the Christian Brothers School at Malahide Road, Marino, before entering his father's publican business.
 Cosgrave first became politically active when he attended the first Sinn Féin convention in 1905.

 He was a Sinn Féin councillor on Dublin Corporation from 1909 until 1922 and joined the Irish Volunteers in 1913, although he never joined the Irish Republican Brotherhood because he didn't believe in secret societies.

 He played an active role in the Easter Rising of 1916, serving under Éamonn Ceannt as a Captain at the South Dublin Union.
 Following the rebellion, Cosgrave was sentenced to death, but that was later commuted to penal servitude for life and he was interned at Frongoch internment camp, Wales.
 While imprisoned, he won a seat for Sinn Féin in the Kilkenny City by-election of August 1917.
 After his victory, he made a speech on the courthouse balcony.
 In September 1917, he and Michael Collins addressed a crowd in Dunboyne, County Meath, urging people to join the Irish Volunteers.

 Cosgrave again won an Irish seat at the 1918 general election, this time for Kilkenny North.
 Although he and many other Sinn Féin MPs were still in prison at the time, 27 free Sinn Féin MPs, in accordance with their party's manifesto, refused to go to Westminster and instead formed the First Dáil, in which Cosgrave took his seat after he was released from prison in 1919.
 On 24 June 1919, he married Louisa Flanagan (28 August 1882 – 1959) in Dublin, daughter of Alderman Michael Flanagan, a nationalist councillor on Dublin Corporation between 1884 and 1919.
 During his later years, Cosgrave was cared for by his son and daughter-in-law, Liam and Vera.